MFB1987/ursp/README.md

 # Research Project: Barriers to Higher-Density Housing near Transit in College Park, MD

 This analysis explores residential land use efficiency and zoning constraints within a half-mile walking radius of the College Park and Greenbelt transit stations.
-The focus is on identifying parcels—especially in Calvert Hills, Old Town, and North College Park—that are underutilized based on existing zoning allowances.
-The broader aim is to support policy recommendations that promote sustainable and equitable transit-oriented development.
+The focus is on identifying parcels—especially in Calvert Hills, Old Town, and North College Park—that are underutilized based on built density and maximum density zoning allowances.
+The aim of this project is to generate policy recommendations that promote sustainable and equitable transit-oriented development.

 ## Research Question

-**To what extent is Prince George’s County and the City of College Park leveraging its transit assets to align with national TOD best practices and promote equitable, sustainable growth?**
+**To what extent are Prince George’s County and the City of College Park leveraging their transit assets to align with equitable TOD best practices?**

 ## Approach